 He has strong convictions about personal finance, backed by his experience, making his own mistakes, research, and religious beliefs.
 Testimonies shared by many of those who succeed in becoming debt-free demonstrate the value of Dave Ramsey’s significant contribution over the decades.

-Ramsey Is Wealthy But Not Without A Downfall
+Ramsey Is Wealthy But He Made Mistakes

-According to sources, Ramsey’s net worth is about $200 million stemming from his empire.
+According to sources, Ramsey’s net worth is about $200 million from his empire.
 Dave has done a great deal for many households dealing with challenging financial situations.
 He shares his own story about losing everything.

 The Ramsey Show is the third largest nationally syndicated weekly talk radio program.

 Ramsey Solutions is the primary website for his shows, offering his products.

 Ramsey+ provides an annual membership bundle of $129.99, including Financial Peace University, EveryDollar premium budget tool version, Trackers, exclusive live stream events, 1:1 coaching calls, and more.

 EveryDollar – the free version of the budget tool

 The Total Money Makeover– We recommend this New York Times bestseller.